PepaPanda/menumetrics-frontend/README.md

 - Loading wheel
 - Error handling/popups and infoboxes - at the moment, there is pretty much nothing
 - For simplicity, I'm reloading after posting.
 This is unnecessary.
+- Load data on first load.
+Then save in context / localstorage

 ---